blund/reflective-c/README.md

 # Reflective-C
-`reflective-C` is an experiment in C reflective programming and metaprogramming.
+Reflective-C is an experiment in C reflective programming and metaprogramming.
-The current goal of the project is to generate `print_*` functions for arbitrary `structs`.
+The current goal of the project is to generate print functions for arbitrary C structs, akin to `deriving Show` in Haskell programs.

-The basic idea is to have a non-intrusive, editor-compatible way of generating functions.
-This way, `reflective-c` can be a library on top of C as opposed to a whole new language.
+The basic idea is to have a non-intrusive, editor-compatible way of doing metaprogramming in C. `reflective-c` is a library on top of C as opposed to a whole new language.

 ## Usage
 When defining your struct, prepend the `BL_REFLECT_PRINT` macro with the name of your struct.
 This will mark that `reflect` should generate a print function signature that can be used by the rest of your program.
-Here is an example from `examples/vec3c`
+Here is an example from `examples/structs.`

     BL_REFLECT_PRINT(vec3); // Note this macro!
     struct vec3 {